 These words have the following meanings:

-(1) Kindergarten age--At least five years of age on September 1.
+(1) Pre-kindergarten age child--A child who is three or four years of age.

-(2) Pre-kindergarten ageThree and four years of age.
+(2) Nearby--A person is in the same building, across the street from, or in the same city block as the operation.

-(3) Nearby--A person is in the same building, across the street from, or in the same city block as the operation.
+(3) Three consecutive weeks--A 21-day time period that includes the first and last days that a program operates and all of the days in between, regardless of whether the program operates on a particular day.

 TITLE 26 HEALTH AND HUMAN SERVICES